 I first became interested in computer vision when I enrolled in Stanford’s online courses about deep learning.
 Deeply impressed by the success of modern AI algorithms such as AlphaGo, I dedicated myself to more related classes.
 For example, I trained a Wide-ResNet to classify articles of clothing in the PRML course project.
 In order to improve the accuracy, I applied various tricks including MixUp augmentation and Snapshot Ensembles.
-The challenging courses in Tsinghua helped me obtain basic knowledge and engineering skills in computer vision, enabling me to quickly adapt to new tasks.
+The challenging courses in Tsinghua helped me obtain mastery of the fundamentals of computer vision, enabling me to succeed in later research endeavors.

 With a keen interest in computer vision, I joined the research group of Prof. Jie Zhou and Prof. Jianjiang Feng in my sophomore year to study medical image analysis.
 This problem was particularly interesting to me because it could save lives if incorporated in healthcare systems.
 My first project was about efficient cardiac landmark detection.
 Previous methods for this task failed to leverage all information in the input and were too time-consuming, preventing their deployment.
-Besides, I developed a novel cascade approach which followed a coarse-to-fine manner, and thus greatly improved inference speed.
-This work was finally published at the MICCAI’19 workshop.
-Working on this project convinced me of the importance of algorithmic efficiency for deployments of computer vision methods, which is a lesson I have strived to apply to my other projects.
+To solve this problem, I developed a novel cascade approach which followed a coarse-to-fine manner, and thus greatly improved inference speed.
+This work was published at the MICCAI’19 workshop.
+This project convinced me of the importance of algorithmic efficiency for deployments of computer vision methods, which is a lesson I have strived to apply to my other projects.

 Having learned the importance of efficient inference in real-world deployments, I was eager to explore it in other computer vision tasks.
 So I joined Prof. Jiwen Lu’s group in my senior year to study how to design binary neural networks (BNNs) for lightweight object detection.
 I introduced the Information Bottleneck (IB) principle for redundancy removal in the network to fully utilize the capacity of BNNs.
 I also regularized the outputs with sparse object priors to reduce false positives.
 This work was accepted by CVPR’20.
 Later, I extended BiDet to AutoBiDet, which leverages GANs to adjust the IB trade-off automatically and learns adaptive priors to alleviate false positives more effectively.
 We have submitted this work to T-PAMI.
 In this project, I tackled many problems in engineering and cross-platform programming.
-More importantly, I learned how to combine well-founded theories with deep learning to solve problems.
+More importantly, I learned how to combine well-founded theories with deep learning to solve new problems.

-While delving deeply into 2D computer vision, I also noticed recent trends in 3D vision.
-Last spring term, I took a course about autonomous driving, from which I realized the importance of point cloud in 3D perception tasks.
+While delving deeply into 2D computer vision, I became intrigued by recent trends in 3D vision.
+Last spring term, I took a course about autonomous driving, from which I realized the importance of point clouds in 3D perception tasks.
 Therefore, I did a summer internship at Stanford University supervised by Prof. Leonidas J. Guibas on point cloud analysis.
-I discovered that, despite tremendous progress achieved in this field, few people had explored the robustness of point cloud networks, posing security threat to those safety-critical applications.
-To tackle this crucial problem, I led a project studying adversarial attack and defense in 3D point cloud.
-I novelly employed implicit function networks to restore precise object shapes, and adopted an optimization process to recover natural point distribution.
+I discovered that, despite tremendous progress achieved in this field, few people had explored the robustness of point cloud networks, posing a security threat to those safety-critical applications.
+To tackle this crucial problem, I led a project studying adversarial attack and defense in 3D point clouds.
+I novelly employed implicit function networks to restore precise object shapes, and adopted an optimization process to recover natural point distributions.
 Our defense demonstrated state-of-the-art robustness against all the existing 3D attacks on five typical models.
-Based on this work, I wrote a first-authored paper and submitted it to ICLR’21.
+Based on this work, I wrote a first-authored paper and submitted it to CVPR’21.
 This was the first time I went through the whole process of a research project, from identifying the problem through literature review to method proposal and finally paper writing.
 Now, I am able to cooperate with others in a team and make every discussion productive and fruitful.